syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-pdf-in-gcp.md

 # Convert Excel to PDF in Google Cloud Platform (GCP)

-Syncfusion XlsIO is a [.NET Core Excel library](https://www.syncfusion.com/document-processing/excel-framework/net) used to create, read, edit and **convert Excel documents** programmatically without **Microsoft Excel** or interop dependencies.
+Syncfusion XlsIO is a [.NET Core Excel library](https://www.syncfusion.com/document-processing/excel-framework/net-core/excel-library) used to create, read, edit and **convert Excel documents** programmatically without **Microsoft Excel** or interop dependencies.
 Using this library, you can **convert an Excel document to PDF in Google Cloud Platform (GCP)** within a few lines of code.

 N> If this is your first time working with Google Cloud Platform (GCP), please refer to the dedicated GCP resources.
-This section explains how to create an Excel document in C# using the .NET Core Exel (DocIO) library in GCP.
+This section explains how to convert an Excel document to PDF in C# using the .NET Core Exel (XlsIO) library in GCP.

 ## Prerequisites